openethereum/openethereum.github.io/FAQ.md

 ### How can I build and run tests?

-First make sure you have the cross-client consensus tests installed:
+First, make sure you have the cross-client consensus tests installed:

 ```
 git submodule init